mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

   log.debug('initial:new_order')
 end
 ```
-Where *order* is a class with following accessors :
+Where *order* is an object of the *CCS::Order* class with following accessors:

 * **agent**        : agent name concerned by the order
 * **code**         : code specified into the schedule.rb (@see Schedule tasks with cron documentation)